oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 Assuming you're using bash, one of the ways to set them is to add them to .bashrc file that is located in user's home directory.

-Example for variables to this file:
+Example for variables in this file:

        export JAVA_HOME=/usr/lib/jvm/java-1.7.0-openjdk.x86_64
        export M2_HOME=/usr/local/apache-maven-3.0.4